 Religion in Indus Valley Civilization

 and barley as their main crops.
-For transport of men and goods double-ox carts must have been in use.
-Excepting the camel, the usual beasts of burden were known.
+For the transportation means of men and goods double-ox carts must have been in use.
 The horse was also known by the beginning of the 1st millennium BC.
 Terracotta cart frames and wheels with and without hubs have been found.

 and silver.
 Necklaces